 Why am I assigned to a family medicine teaching site and preceptor?

 One thread of experience, which runs throughout the Rural Scholars Program, is what formerly constituted the Rural Family Medicine Track.
 This element has been folded into the Rural Scholars Program as the Family Medicine Continuity Experience.
-This consists of the: "Rural Practice/Lifestyle Practicum" in Year 1; the "Preclinical Community Preceptorship," in Year 2; the eight-week family medicine clerkship rotation in Year 3, and the primary care partnership and geriatrics rotations in Year 4.
+This consists of the: "Rural Practice/Lifestyle Practicum" at the end of Year 1; the "Preclinical Community Preceptorship," in Year 2; the twelve-week family medicine/osteopathic manipulative medecine clerkship rotation in Year 3, and the primary care partnership and geriatrics rotations in Year 4.
 Mid-Year 1, Rural Scholars will be assigned to one of the rural Family Medicine teaching sites.
-This is the community and clinical setting to which Rural Scholars will return, over time, and in which they complete their community project.
+This is the community and clinical setting to which Rural Scholars will return, over the 4 year timespan, and in which they complete their community project.
 It provides Rural Scholars with the opportunity to interface in a continuous manner with a rural medical community.